Peterborough

 • Murrow

-Built in the 1800s, the last of the five pubs in the village.
+A friendly traditional pub built in the 1800s, the last of the five pubs in the village.
 There is a comfortable lounge with a real fire and a separate small restaurant area.
-Three handpumps on the bar, one serving Elgood's Cambridge and the other two guest ales usually from smaller interesting breweries.
-Outside, there is a covered smoking area with tables and chairs and a bowls green behind.
-Good value Pub Food is served every day until 8:30pm. the menu includes Pizzas, Italian, Curries, and traditional dishes.
-Children and good dogs welcome.
-A major refurbishment took place in the summer of 2018.
+Three handpumps on the bar, two serving Elgood's ales and the other a guest ale, usually from smaller interesting breweries.
+Outside, there is a covered smoking area with tables and chairs and both a covered and open beer garden.
+There is also an attached field with gazebos and a marquee available for use with prior consultation.
+Good value traditional pub food is served - Wednesday Night is 'Pie Night' (by booking only).
+Children and well behaved dogs welcome.

 • Nassington